mattdeigh/chop-wider-video/README.md

 /**
  * This eliminates stretched slides when using the larger video size
  *
- * When at the larger video size, this swaps out the 'cropped' slides that ChOP
- * creates (480px wide) with the original uploaded file.
+ * At the larger video size, this swaps out the 'cropped' slides that ChOP creates (480px wide)
- * You must make sure you're uploading files that are 640px wide!
+ * with the original uploaded file.
+To make this work you must uploading images that are 640px
+ * wide with the content in the center 480px.
+See slide_640.psd for a template.
+ *
  */
 (function(){
     $(document).ready(function(){